reachkumarforall/auto_dispute_resolution/README.md

 ## Deployment on OCI Compute VM

 These steps guide you through deploying the Streamlit client application on an OCI Compute Virtual Machine (VM).
+This guide assumes you are using **Oracle Linux 9**.

 ### Step 1: Prepare Your Code for Deployment

-Your code needs to be accessible from the VM, preferably via a Git repository.

 1.  **Initialize a Git Repository:** If you haven't already, initialize Git in your project folder.